-Romania: KDF Energy admitted on Carbon Trade Exchange platform14.
-June 2013. / SEE Energy News
+Romania: KDF Energy admitted on Carbon Trade Exchange platform, SEE Energy News

 Romania’s KDF Energy, a carbon emissions trader active in Eastern Europe, has joined the international trading platform Carbon Trade Exchange (CTX) as part of a wider effort to ensure access to the largest electronic platforms to its clients.

 George Brailoiu, general director of KDF Energy, said the CTX is an efficient means to trade different products and financial instruments.
 The platform hosts several hundreds companies from 28 countries that seek to buy and sell carbon credits.